Sprinting, running, and jogging are vigorous-intensity exercises. The difference lies in speed; they all use the same muscle groups.

 Your body releases the hormone cortisol when you’re under stress.
-You could say that your body’s cortisol level is an indicator of your stress level.
+You could say that your body’s cortisol level indicates your stress level.

-During or shortly after any exercise, especially during high-intensity exercises, your cortisol levels remain high.
+Your cortisol levels remain high during or shortly after any exercise, especially during high-intensity exercises.
 (7)

-This would indicate that, because it produces less cortisol, jogging is better than running and sprinting.
+This would indicate that jogging is better than running and sprinting because it produces less cortisol.

 And It Releases Happiness Hormones Faster

-A high-intensity anaerobic exercise like sprinting causes your body to release endorphins often referred to as happiness hormones, which raise your mood and give you a sense of relaxation.
+A high-intensity anaerobic exercise like sprinting causes your body to release endorphins, often called happiness hormones, which raise your mood and give you a sense of relaxation.